 In patients with established, sustained VF or ventricular tachycardia (VT), an ICD can help prevent sudden death.
 Implantable cardioverter-defibrillators have been identified in research to help avoid sudden cardiac arrest in high-risk patients that have not had ventricular arrhythmias but are at risk of experiencing it.

 Therapy with implantable defibrillators from the latest generation may have a dual purpose, including the ability to act as pacemakers.
 If the heart rhythm is found to be too slow, the pacemaker function induces the heart to beat at a natural rate.
+Note that a pacemaker is different from a defibrillator.

 Electric impulses regulate the heart’s rhythm and rate.
 If this electrical system malfunctions, it can result in a dangerous arrhythmia, and the heart is unable to pump blood in the normal manner.